 Nevertheless, it is hardly possible to lay a new vinyl floor without adapting it there or there.

-Room dimensions, corners or recesses for heating pipes require the vinyl floor to be trimmed accordingly.
+Room dimensions, corners or cut-outs for heating pipes require the vinyl floor to be cut to size accordingly.

 How can vinyl flooring be cut?